Chapter 3: Pages App

 Extending Templates

-The real power of templates is their ability to be extended.
-If you think about most websites, there is content that is repeated on every page (header, footer, etc).
-Wouldn’t it be nice if we, as developers, could have one canonical place for our header code that would be inherited by all other templates?
+The real power of templates is that they can be extended.
+If you think about most websites, the same content appears on every page (header, footer, etc.).
+Wouldn’t it be nice if we, as developers, could have one canonical place for our header code that all other templates would inherit?

-To add URL links in our project we can use the built-in url template tag which takes the URL pattern name as an argument.
-Remember how we added optional URL names to our two routes in pages/urls.py
+To add URL links in our project, we can use the built-in URL template tag which takes the URL pattern name as an argument.
+Remember how we added optional URL names to our two routes in pages/urls.py?
+The url tag uses these names to create links for us automatically.

 <!-- templates/base.html -->